cavo789/marknotes/src/docs/Introduction.md

 ### The login screen

+The default login is **admin** and the default password is **marknotes**.
+Please modify them quickly once marknotes has been installed.
+If you want, you can let these fields empty and everybody can then edit your notes (perfect on a localhost system f.i.){class=note}

 To be able to manage notes and to configure marknotes, you need to provide a login and a password.
-But, if you wish, you can disable this f.i. on a localhost : the user will be immediatly authenticated in that very special situation.
+But, if you wish, you can disable this f.i. on a localhost: the user will be immediatly authenticated in that very special situation.

 ![Login screen](.images/login_screen.png)